 Fourmile Creek Greenway

 In amongst this 450+ acre streambank woodland corridor lives an abundance of animal and plant life.
 The Fourmile Creek Greenway consists of land that was previously developed for residential use.
 The area that was developed lies within a 500-year flood plain.
 With the purchase of this land, Polk County Conservation is restoring it to its natural landscape made up of native prairies, woodlands, savannas, and wetlands.
-Significant restoration work will begin in 2020 and take 5-7 years to complete.
+Significant restoration work will began in 2020 and will take 5-7 years to complete.

 Things to Do: